carloslfu/BBlocks.js/DOCS.md

 ### Coding

-This proyect follow the [Google JavaScript style][google-js-style] (FIX this link).
+This proyect follow the [Google JavaScript style][google-js-style].
 The all the code must meet these rules, if not feel free to patch this.

 [google-js-style]:https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml